-- Outside support from racers’ supporters is allowed within the designated support zone at the checkpoints determined by the event organizers.
+- Outside support from racers’ supporters is allowed within the designated support zone at the checkpoints determined by the event organizer.
 Details will be released in due course.

 - There will not be any carpark available at the start, checkpoints and support points.
-Racers and their supporters are encouraged to rely entirely on public transportation.
+Racers and their supporters are encouraged to rely entirely on public transportations.

 - The food and beverages at the refreshment posts and water posts will be provided to the racers but not their supporters.
 Racers’ supporters can stay at the support zone and must follow the race staff’s instructions.

 - Event organizers are not responsible for the safety of racers’ supporters.

 - Racers can purchase food and supplies from shops along the course at their own cost.

 - Outside support is prohibited except in the support zones

 - If a racer decided to drop out of the race, he/she must notify race staff and follow their instructions.
 Once dropped out, racers will not be allowed to return to the race.
 Race bib, however, would be needed to retrieve drop bags.

 - Except for injury or sickness, racer should drop out only at checkpoints.
 Race will be able to rest at checkpoint with refreshment post and arrange own transportation.
 Most checkpoints are accessible by public transportation within a short distance on foot.